-Ambrose has a direct and no-nonsense way about her.
-During our interview, her responses are technical — clearly interested in the craft above all else.
 “When people want me to assign importance to something that I’m in, I’m like, ‘I’m out.
 I can’t, not my function.
-I just make it,” she tells me.
-“You guys can decide if it’s useful.’”
+I just make it,’” she tells me.
+“You guys can decide if it’s useful.”
 For Ambrose, inhabiting a new character is the high art of not thinking too deeply about it — at least not in the moment.
 “You do all that research, and you read stuff, and you have ideas from the outside world.
 And then you put it all in the pot, and the only thing that matters is being present.”
 And there is no faking presence.
 “I have all kinds of voodoo witchcraft rituals that I do to bring forth the most personal parts of myself.”

 When asked if she can expand on that, Ambrose is quick to reply, “No. They would lose their power.”